 Health Information on MRSA

-This page is a part of our efforts to inform our community about a health issue that recently has received considerable attention in the news media and is understandably a concern for parents.
-A number of school systems in the area have reported cases of students with a bacterial infection of the skin that is resistant to the more common forms of antibiotics.
+This page is a part of our efforts to keep our community informed about health issues; namely, a bacterial infection of the skin that is resistant to the more common forms of antibiotics.
 The infection is called Methicillin-Resistant Staph Aureus or MRSA.

 The health and welfare of students is critical to our school community.
 The Health Department has provided the following answers to some commonly asked questions regarding staph infections.